dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 </ContentPage>
 ```

-In this example, alignment preferences are set on the `Label` objects to control their position within the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
-The `Start`, `Center`, `End`, and `Fill` fields are used to define the alignment of the `Label` objects within the parent <xref:Microsoft.Maui.Controls.HorizontalStackLayout>:
+In this example, alignment preferences are set on the <xref:Microsoft.Maui.Controls.Label> objects to control their position within the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
+The `Start`, `Center`, `End`, and `Fill` fields are used to define the alignment of the <xref:Microsoft.Maui.Controls.Label> objects within the parent <xref:Microsoft.Maui.Controls.HorizontalStackLayout>:

 :::image type="content" source="media/horizontalstacklayout/alignment.png" alt-text="HorizontalStackLayout displaying aligned views screenshot.":::

 A <xref:Microsoft.Maui.Controls.HorizontalStackLayout> only respects the alignment preferences on child views that are in the opposite direction to the orientation of the layout.
-Therefore, the `Label` child views within the <xref:Microsoft.Maui.Controls.HorizontalStackLayout> set their `VerticalOptions` properties to one of the alignment fields:
+Therefore, the <xref:Microsoft.Maui.Controls.Label> child views within the <xref:Microsoft.Maui.Controls.HorizontalStackLayout> set their `VerticalOptions` properties to one of the alignment fields:

-- `Start`, which positions the `Label` at the start of the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
+- `Start`, which positions the <xref:Microsoft.Maui.Controls.Label> at the start of the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
-- `Center`, which vertically centers the `Label` in the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
+- `Center`, which vertically centers the <xref:Microsoft.Maui.Controls.Label> in the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
-- `End`, which positions the `Label` at the end of the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
+- `End`, which positions the <xref:Microsoft.Maui.Controls.Label> at the end of the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
-- `Fill`, which ensures that the `Label` fills the height of the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.
+- `Fill`, which ensures that the <xref:Microsoft.Maui.Controls.Label> fills the height of the <xref:Microsoft.Maui.Controls.HorizontalStackLayout>.

 <!--
 For more information about alignment, see [Layout Options in .NET MAUI](layout-options.md).